-A major barrier for seniors is getting to the places where they have a chance to interact with others.
-Offering transportation and rides to events for your elderly loved one is a great way to help them socialize.
+A significant barrier for seniors is getting to the places where they have a chance to interact with others.
+Offering transportation and rides to events for your elderly loved ones is a great way to help them socialize.

 Having a source of transportation can also help seniors feel more independent.
 When they have options for socialization beyond what is offered at their senior living home, they can feel more comfortable exploring places and groups that otherwise would be unavailable to them.

 Finding new things to do can help seniors want to get out and socialize with more people.
 A new hobby requires learning and cognitive thinking, which alone is an excellent exercise for seniors.
 In addition, seniors may need to gather further information from others with the same hobby, which provides another way for seniors to meet others and socialize.